#GOODTHING - Gulligull makes sustainable design prints for your kids room

 With Gulligull Prints you can decorate your kids' room without completely ignoring your own style!
 Each Gulligull character and print tells its own story.
-We even like the world around Gulligull so much that we have included it in our shop.

 In this interview, May tells us how the ideas get born for the Gulligull prints, what it´s I like to start a label while studying and having a child and how she makes her work as sustainable as possible!

 Hi May, you are the designer and the founder of Gulligull.
 Can you tell us something about you, your life and your beautiful project?